plodle4/studysaurus/README.md

 # studysaurus
 Studysaurus turns your study sessions into a prehistoric adventure.
 As you complete tasks and hit streaks, you earn XP to hatch and evolve your own digital Brontosaurus growing it from a mysterious egg into a majestic titan by month’s end.
 Featuring focus timer, a real-time study circle for friends, and funny motivational nudges.
+(vibe coded with help of gemini 3.1 pro)